Terms & Conditions for Local Community Fund applications made from 3 May 2022

 - We may choose not to pay you any or all of your Grant and/or end our contract with you immediately if:

-- All the information and data you give us (including personal data as defined by the Data Protection Act 1998) about the Project will still belong to you (or your licensors), but you agree that we and our agents have the right to use it however we choose (for example: statistical analysis, market research, marketing and publicity, or auditing).
+- All the information and data you give us (including personal data as defined by the Data Protection Act 2018) about the project will still belong to you (or your licensors), but you agree that we and our agents have the right to use it however we choose (for example: statistical analysis, market research, marketing and publicity, or auditing).

-- Before you pass data on to us, you need to tell whoever the data is about that we (and anyone working for us, like CAF) will be able to see it and use it, and get their consent for that.
+- Before you pass data on to us, you need to tell whoever the data is about that we (and anyone working for us) will be able to see it and use it, and get their consent for that.

-At the moment, your Grant isn't subject to VAT.
+At the moment, your grant is not subject to VAT.
 If that should change, then the Grant you get will include VAT.

 - Act responsibly, in line with the relevant laws and regulations – and, where appropriate, any guidelines (for example, the Fundraising Standards Board's guidelines)